 - Login: when users enter their credentials to access your services

 - Transaction: when they purchase goods or a service

 - Other on-site activities like deposit or withdrawal

-This then lets you trigger an action, either to Approve, Decline, or trigger manual reviews.
-Additionally, you can classify your users based on how risky you think they are and redirect them towards additional security measures if needed.
+This then lets you trigger an action: to approve, decline, or trigger manual reviews.
+Additionally, you can classify your users based on how risky you think they are and redirect them toward additional security measures if needed.

-So here are three examples of user behaviours that could appear risky:
+Here are three examples of user behaviors that could appear risky:

 - A user signs up with a disposable email address domain.
-This can be checked with an email analysis tool.
+This can be checked with a reverse email lookup tool.
 It seems risky because normal users would use a more established email service.

 - Your user signs in from a new device, in a new country.
 This is checked with your IP analysis tool and device fingerprinting module.
 It lets us know there is a chance someone found the login details and is using them, which is known as an ATO, or account takeover attack.